forthtemple/openworldthreejs/README.md

 3. Run the openworld.sql script under /server on the new database
 4. Change the base_server.php mysql username and password and database to the database you just setup

-Now when you click on 'Connect' when browser index.html it should connect you to the server.
+Now when you click on 'Connect' when browse to index.html it should connect you to the server.

 *Modifying game parameters*
 Some of the game specific parameters for the server are specified in secondtemple.php.
 These paramaters include $MAX_DISTANCE where if it is greater than 0 will only tell players of other players that are within that distance. $CLOSET will show just the closest x number of players.